Abortion ruling prompts variety of reactions from states

 Edwards signed another bill that would require the doctor to certify that a drug used for abortion was being prescribed for another medical reason.
 The bill makes it illegal to deliver abortion medication to a state resident “by mail-order, courier, or as a result of a sale made via the internet.”

-What’s next: Louisiana’s three abortion clinics — in New Orleans, Baton Rouge and Shreveport — were allowed to provide abortions under a court order that barred enforcement of a ban.
+What’s next: Louisiana’s three abortion clinics — in New Orleans, Baton Rouge and Shreveport — were allowed to provide abortions for a time under a court order that barred enforcement.
+But the clinics stopped offering abortions July 8, when a judge ruled that she did not have authority to extend the order.

 ———